 IMPORTANT: If the LORD had “divorced” the remaining 2 tribes, then Yeshua the Messiah could not have been “born under the law” - born under the Sinai Covenant (Galatians 4:4).

 Christ was “born under” that first blood covenant - the Sinai Covenant - which He never broke.
 He fulfilled every condition of that covenant.
-He kept “the Law” perfectly - therefore the LORD can give to Him all of the promises of that first covenant - including “the land”.
-We who belong to Christ by faith, will partake of HIS promised “inheritance”, because we are “betrothed to Him” by a New Covenant.
+He kept “the Law” perfectly - therefore the LORD can give to Him all of the promises of that first covenant - which included possession of “the land”.
+We who belong to Christ by faith, will partake of His promised “inheritance”, because we are “betrothed to Him” by a New Covenant.

 JUDAH WAS FINALLY WIDOWED

-When her “husband” died, what remained of Israel was free from that first marriage covenant.
+The “husband” of Israel died.
+He was murdered by crucifixion.
+The murders will be judged.
+When her “husband” died, what remained of Israel was released from that first marriage covenant.
 She could marry “another man”.

 Romans 7:1 “Or do you not know, brethren (for I am speaking to those who know the law), that the law has jurisdiction over a person as long as he lives?